heustis/tsp-solver-go/README.md

 ### Convex Concave Variants

 These set of algorithms first build the minimum convex hull around the set of points, so that all points are either vertices on the hull or interior to the hull.
-Once the convex hull has been created, the algorithms take different approaches for determining the
+Once the convex hull has been created, these algorithms take different approaches for attaching the interior points to the hull.

 The reasong to create the convex hull first, is that points in the convex hull must be traversed in that order regardless of where the internal points attach to that hull.
 If any of the points in the hull were to be visted in a different order, it would result in the circuit self-intersecting which is less efficient than a non-self-intersecting circuit.